School achievement begins with regular attendance.

-All absences require a written explanation from the parent/guardian within three (3) school days of return from the absence.
+All absences require a written explanation from the parent/guardian within three (3) school days of returning from the absence.
 Written explanation of absences must include the student’s name, parent/guardian’s full name, date(s) of absence(s), and documentation of the reason for absence.
 Text messages or phone calls are not acceptable documentation for student absences.
-Please email all absence documentation to firstname.lastname@example.org.
+Please complete the ECMCS Attendance Notification Form for all absence documentation.
 All documentation required by the school is subject to review and approval by the principal.
 Absences in excess of ten days per year will not be considered excused with a parent/guardian note unless they are accompanied by official medical or legal documentation.

 As defined by the Office of Civil Rights (OCR), chronically absent students are those absent 10 percent or more school days during the school year.
 According to the OCR, an absent student is one who misses 50 percent of the instructional day for any reason and regardless of whether the absence is excused or unexcused.
 In other words, students who are absent for any reason - including suspension, illness, and death in the family - AND miss 10 percent or more of the school year will be considered chronically absent.
 Students in grades K-8 may not be eligible for promotion if they have more than ten (10) absences in one school year.

 - Illness of the student and whose attendance in school would endanger his or her health and the health of others

 - Out of school or in-school suspension suspension

 - Activities approved by the administrative team

 - Extenuating circumstances as determined by the principal

 Absences from school, including absence for any portion of the day, shall be considered unlawful under the following conditions:

 - Absence from school without the knowledge of their parents

 - Absence from school without acceptable cause with the knowledge of their parents